AbdullaevG/MADE_Big_Data/README.md

-# This repository for homeworks from MADE course of BIG_DATA
+# Homeworks from MADE course